 I remember being impressed with how much seating there was at the festival last perhaps the only area where I feel that the festival has taken a slight step backwards.
 There’s still plenty of seating, particularly compared to some other festivals, but I felt that there was slightly less this year.
 However, on a positive note, BWT was back providing free water stations, this time with the option of dispensing sparkling water, which I really enjoyed.

 To end on a positive note, I had a really good time at this year’s Birmingham Coffee Festival.
 Last year it was 2018’s surprise package, but this year I came with high expectations which were pretty much exceeded in all cases.
 Here’s looking forward to next year’s festival!
-In the meantime, don’t forget to check back in a few weeks for the next of my festival write-ups.
+In the meantime, don’t forget to check out the next write up in the series: Meet the Roasters.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.